joelgzzr/weekly-blog/importing-exporting/README.md

     2. npm run webpack.
 To compile webpack
     3. npm start.
 To run the app

-Everytime you make a change to the webpack config make sure to compile webpack with the "npm run webpack" command
+Everytime you make a change to the webpack config or anything of the projecct make sure to compile webpack with the "npm run webpack" command